UrbanInstitute/ed-data/master_sheet_graph_edits.md

 #SECTION 2: COST OF EDUCATING
 - **Figure 2-1**
  - add ` "overrideTickCount": true ` to outermost bracket
- - set x.tick.count: 9
+ - set x.tick.count: 10
- - add blank data point to x.categories
+ - add single blank data point to beginning and 2 blank data points to end of x.categories
- - add null to end of each array of data
+ - add ` null ` to beginning and ` null, null, ` at end of each array of data

 - **Figure 2-2**
  - add blank data point (`null`) as last x-value and `""` to categories